kuldeepsingh/zk/ideas/nvim-keys.md

 - CTRL-a z is to maximize the tmux window
 - "mt" will toggle full screen in the windows split or diff conditions

+### BufferList

+- <leader>bb is to oen the buffer list, Chose number to open the current buffer.
+- Roundrobin buffers using the tab key
+- use "s" to save, "d" to delete.
+If any buffer is modified, a red circle will be shown in front of that buffer and cannnot be saved.

 ### Tmux Keys

 - CTRL-a SHIFT-T for starting to log the tmux screen. it will store in .tmux/logging